By Dr Andy Byers

-The Christian celebration of Easter commemorates the resurrection of Jesus.
+In the Christian calendar, Easter commemorates the resurrection of Jesus.
 Though he was crucified, his tomb was found empty on the third day, after which he appeared to many of his disciples.
-These events are now celebrated annually on Easter Sunday.
+These events are now celebrated annually on Easter Sunday

 In Christian tradition, Easter affirms that Jesus is alive in bodily form at the right hand of God the Father in the heavenly court.
 His resurrection from death affirms his divinity alongside his humanity and serves as a reminder that those who follow Jesus will also rise from death into life, both spiritually (in the present) and physically (in the future).

-According to the Gospels of Matthew, Mark, Luke, and John, Jesus was crucified under the authority of Pontius Pilate, the Roman prefect of Judea.
+The Gospels of Matthew, Mark, Luke, and John say that Jesus was crucified under the authority of Pontius Pilate, the Roman prefect of Judea.
 Though it is not possible to come to an exact date, the crucifixion occurred c.
 30AD.

-The four Gospels recount series of events in which Jesus’ tomb is found empty on the first day of the week – Sunday, in the Jewish timing – by women who went to perform burial rites on his corpse (Mary Magdalene is the consistent figure in all four accounts).
-Soon after his tomb is found empty, Jesus is recorded as having appeared to individuals and groups among his disciples before his ascension into heaven, an event narrated at the end of Luke and at the beginning of Acts (also written by Luke).
+The four Gospels recount series of events in which Jesus’ tomb is found empty on the first day of the week — Sunday, in the Jewish timing — by women who went to perform burial rites on his corpse.
+Mary Magdalene is the consistent in all four accounts.
+Soon after his tomb is found empty, Jesus is recorded as having appeared to individuals and groups among his disciples before his ascension into Heaven, an event narrated at the end of Luke and at the beginning of Acts, the fifth book of the New Testament, which was also written by Luke.

 Jesus does not make a post-resurrection appearance in the original ending of the Gospel of Mark (at 16:8); but an angelic figure informs the women who have come to prepare his body that he is waiting for the disciples at a previously agreed rendezvous point in Galilee (14:28).

 In the other canonical Gospels, resurrection appearances include Jesus appearing in cognito to two disciples en route to the village of Emmaus (Luke 24:13-35), commissioning his disciples to go into the nations (among the Gentiles, the non-Jews) to baptise and make new disciples (Matthew 28:16-20), and commissioning Peter to serve as a sacrificial caretaker of those who believe in him (John 21:15-22).
-John and Luke depict Jesus as having meals in front of his disciples, which (at least for Luke) serves as confirmation of Jesus’ physicality.
+John and Luke depict Jesus as having meals in front of his disciples, which — at least for Luke — serves as confirmation of Jesus’ physicality.
 Both Luke and John also portray Jesus as making surprising and unexplainable appearances among the disciples, with John specifically noting that these appearances occurred within rooms with locked doors.
-(See also 1 Corinthians 15:3-8 when six resurrection appearances are recounted.)
+Six resurrection appearances are also recounted in 1 Corinthians 15:3-8.

 The idea of a bodily resurrection of the dead was a common belief in early Judaism at the time of Jesus.
 Resurrection, however, was envisioned not as an event affecting one person only.
 In spite of the imperial reigns of world powers that dominated their political and cultural life as a people, many Jews in the ancient world held firm to their convictions that their creator God was good, just, and sovereign.
 These theological ideas in the face of contradictory earthly realities compelled hope that God would surely put an end to this “present evil age” and usher in a “new age” of justice and freedom for his people.
 The corporate resurrection of those who had died in the present age was understood as a significant component of God’s forthcoming intervention into human history.